turtlemonvh/ionic-spark-utils/README.md

 > compile
 # Run the tests
 > test
+# Get a list of all tests
+> show test:definedTests
 # Reload after changes to build.sbt and friends
 > reload
 ```

+Note that junit tests are often skipped by sbt.
+Running `clean` seems to consistently fix this behavior.

 ## Credits